 - Update query: Appears if you are editing a pre-existing query.
 You can use Update query to save your changes in all locations.

 Try it yourself: Build a new query

 This try it yourself will practice creating a simple query measuring the number of open tickets by assignee, but you can replicate these steps for other data.
-You must add editable data to your Zendesk account before creating a query (see Creating a new Zendesk Support connection).
+You must add editable data to your Zendesk account before creating a query (see Importing your Zendesk data).
 For more resources on creating queries, see Building queries.